'Othering' in Media and Steps Towards a More Inclusive Society

 Do you know how many people in the world have found a new home overseas?
-According to the UN 2019 data, the number reached an estimated 272 million, which is 3.5% of the global population.
-In Australia alone, 7.5 million residents were born overseas, making up 29.7% of the total population.
+According to the UN 2020 data, the number has reached an estimated 281 million, which is 3.6% of the global population.
+In Australia alone, 8.2 million residents were born overseas, making up 30.7% of the total population (ABS Census 2023).

 The world is changing at an unprecedented pace, and it's only getting harder to keep track of the stories churned out by the media.
 But let's slow down and ask ourselves, do we see society as a melting pot or a beautiful mosaic?